 Customer stories are powerful.
 They provide social proof that your solutions live up to the hype.
 They are much more impactful than anything you can say about your brand.
 Emphasizing their importance in your content strategy is critical to creating emotional responses.

 But sharing customer stories isn’t always easy.
 It’s definitely a collaborative effort.
 In this post, we’re sharing some key insights on creating and leveraging them in your content marketing efforts.

 Why Do Customer Stories Matter?

 You probably already know that your audience is receptive to and influenced by their peers.
-According to Nielsen’s research, 92 percent of people trust peer recommendations, and 70 percent trust those from someone they don’t know.
+According to Nielsen’s research, 89 percent of people trust recommendations from people they know.

 Trust is often hard to earn from buyers.
 It takes time to build, no matter how tenured your company is.
 Hearing words from your customers creates those bonds quicker.